nf-core/eager/docs/usage.md

 #### `--run_convertinputbam`

-Allows you to convert a input BAM file back to FASTQ for downstream processing.
+Allows you to convert an input BAM file back to FASTQ for downstream processing.
 Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

 If not turned on, BAMs will automatically be sent to post-mapping steps.

 ### Complexity Filtering Options

-More details on can be seen in the [fastp documentation](https://github.com/OpenGene/fastp)
+More details can be seen in the [fastp documentation](https://github.com/OpenGene/fastp)

 If using TSV input, this is performed per lane separately.